 Skip to main content

-The Provincial Overdose Cohort is a collection of linked administrative health data on people who had an overdose.
-The Cohort provides up-to-date information for the provincial overdose response.
+The BC Provincial Overdose Cohort (BC-ODC) is a collection of linked administrative health data on people who had a drug poisoning event (overdose).
+The BC-ODC provides current information on the provincial unregulated drug poisoning emergency response.

-*does not include persons who did not access healthcare services at the time of overdose.
+*does not include persons who did not access healthcare services at the time of drug poisoning or drug poisoning events reversed in community.

 Overview

-The Provincial Overdose Cohort is a collection of data on people who had an overdose between January 1, 2015 to December 31, 2020.
-The Cohort includes information on:
+The BC-ODC is a collection of data on people who had a drug poisoning between January 1, 2015 to December 31, 2021.
+The BC-ODC includes information on:

 • prescription medications